GlistenSTAR/agenda.ivertus/README.md

 # agenda.ivertus

+This project made with backend is Node, frontend is React

-This project has been deleted by
+This project has been deleted by Y.S.

 This code is very clean and backend and frontend is very wonderful project.